L400-RTI/Training-material/modules/09 - Rules (Activator).md

 - Use transitional operators (`DECREASES`, `BECOMES`, `EXIT RANGE`) to reduce rule churn.

-- Avoid overly broad or nested rules that track too many properties—split rules per logical condition or concern.
+- Avoid overly broad or nested rules that track too many propeReal-Time Intelligencees—split rules per logical condition or concern.

 - Combine `AND`/`OR` conditions carefully; complex chains can slow evaluation on large object sets.